-Metabolic Disease and the process works in reverse: If you transfer mitochondria from healthy cells into tumor cells, it reduces cancerous behavior and reduces tumor formation.
+Metabolic Disease and the process works in reverse: Transforming mitochondria from healthy cells into tumor cells reduces cancerous behavior and tumor formation.

-He cites other research showing that if you transplant a nucleus containing mutations from a cancer cell into a normal cell from which the nucleus has been removed, the process does not produce cancer cells.
+He cites other research showing that the process does not produce cancer cells if you transplant a nucleus containing mutations from a cancer cell into a normal cell from which the nucleus has been removed.
 But if you put a normal nucleus into a cancer cell, the cell remains cancerous and can generate tumors.

 Case closed.
 There’s no question about it: When it comes to cancer, damaged mitochondria are in the driver’s seat, not damaged DNA.